Opium: Prohibition outside China

-Following passage of a Colonial Australian law in 1895, Queensland's Aboriginals Protection and Restriction of the Sale of Opium Act 1897 addressed opium addiction among Aboriginal people, though it soon became a general vehicle for depriving them of basic rights by administrative regulation.
-By 1905 all Australian states and territories had passed similar laws making prohibitions to Opium sale.
-Smoking and possession was prohibited in 1908.
+The colonies of Queensland and South Australia along with the Northern Territory, where three of the four states of colonial Australia which still had large, yet unknown numbers of Aboriginal people living on Country in regional, remote and very remote locations.
+From time to time, this made in necessary for laws to be created so Australian’s living within the colony understood their responsibilities to society, and the law was working to ensure protection from potential exploitation, perceived or otherwise.
+By 1897 the passage of law in all three of the above locations had restricted the sale, exchange or trade of opium with any Aboriginal person without exception, this broad application was required to ensure the law was enforceable.

 Hardening of Canadian attitudes toward Chinese opium users and fear of a spread of the drug into the white population led to the effective criminalization of opium for nonmedical use in Canada between 1908 and the mid-1920s.

 In 1909, the International Opium Commission was founded, and by 1914, 34 nations had agreed that the production and importation of opium should be diminished.
-In 1924, 62 nations participated in a meeting of the Commission.
+In 1924, 62 nations participated in a meeting of the commission.
 Subsequently, this role passed to the League of Nations, and all signatory nations agreed to prohibit the import, sale, distribution, export, and use of all narcotic drugs, except for medical and scientific purposes.
 This role was later taken up by the International Narcotics Control Board of the United Nations under Article 23 of the Single Convention on Narcotic Drugs, and subsequently under the Convention on Psychotropic Substances.
 Opium-producing nations are required to designate a government agency to take physical possession of licit opium crops as soon as possible after harvest and conduct all wholesaling and exporting through that agency.